Vincent Novello: Musical activities

+Publishing

+His first venture into editing and publishing was the Collection of Sacred Music (1811), compiled from manuscripts in use at the Portuguese Chapel, which marks the founding of the publishing firm Novello & Co.
+There followed Twelve Easy Masses (1816, including three of his own compositions), the Collection of Motets for the Offertory (c 1818) and The Evening Service (1822).

+Between 1819 and 1824 Novello also published a series of masses by Haydn and Mozart in the form of vocal scores that were affordable and accessible to choral societies for the first time.

-It was Alfred who really created the business, and he is credited with introducing cheap music and of departing from the method of publishing by subscription.
+His son Joseph Alfred Novello (1810–1896), who had started as a bass singer, took over as head of the business in 1829 at the early age of nineteen, operating it from 67 Frith Street in Soho.
+It was Alfred who really established the business, and he is credited with introducing affordable music and of departing from the method of publishing by subscription.
 From 1841 Henry Littleton assisted him, becoming a partner in 1861, when the firm became Novello & Co., and, on J.A.
 Novello's retirement in 1866, sole proprietor.
 Having incorporated the firm of Ewer & Co. in 1867, the title was changed to Novello, Ewer & Co., and still later back to Novello & Co., and, on Henry Littleton's death in 1888, his two sons carried on the business.

+The Mozart pilgrimage

+In 1829, Mary and Vincent Novello traveled to Austria in hopes of gathering biographical material about Wolfgang Amadeus Mozart, who had died 38 years earlier in Vienna.
+They had also taken up a collection for Mozart's older sister Maria Anna Mozart, sometimes called today by her childhood name "Nannerl", whom they mistakenly thought to be impoverished.
+In Salzburg they met with and interviewed Mozart's wife Constanze and her son Franz Xaver Wolfgang Mozart.
+They also were able to speak with Maria Anna Mozart, who however by this time had become very old and feeble.
+The Novellos never wrote the book that they had planned as the result of their project, but their travel diaries were preserved (published 1955) and remain as a useful contribution to Mozart scholarship.

 Family

 Novello and his wife, Mary Sabilla (née Hehl), had eleven children.
 Five of his daughters survived to adulthood, four of them gifted singers.
-Among the children were: